 For a current list of EU member states which have ratified the UPC Agreement and are, therefore, part of the UPC, see here.

-The ability to opt out of the UPC exists for a 7 year transitional period, as long as proceedings have not started before the UPC.
+The ability to opt out of the UPC exists for a 7 year transitional period ending on 31 May 2030, as long as proceedings have not started before the UPC.
 Once opted out, it will be possible to opt back in at any time, unless proceedings have been started before a national court.
 Accordingly, unless there is a particular desire to be part of the UPC, especially at this early stage, most applicants are expected to opt out of the UPC to keep their options open.

 UNIFIED PATENT COURT (UPC)